SUJANAKUMARI/PROJECT1/README.md

 - Include a “clear” button to reset the input field and result field.
 - Style the GUI elements using appropriate fonts, colors and layout.

+## FINAL OUTPUT

+The final output of the Simple GUI Calculator is as shown below:

+ ![Screenshot (3)](https://github.com/SUJANAKUMARI/PROJECT1/assets/162315739/ac002428-93f6-4cdc-889d-aa8ab2c1cbe1)

 ## Acknowledgement

  I would like to express my special thanks of gratitude to my Mentor, "Ms. Shwetha Sutar" for the guidance and support by giving some reference articles by which I was very much succesful in understanding and completing my project.

- ![Screenshot (3)](https://github.com/SUJANAKUMARI/PROJECT1/assets/162315739/ac002428-93f6-4cdc-889d-aa8ab2c1cbe1)